-PRACTICAL NURSING-LEVEL I
+PRACTICAL NURSING

-Certificate of Completion (CLPN0) (Prerequisite for Level II)
+Certificate of Completion (CLPN0)

-Introduction: The Level I Nursing program at Kirtland is designed to prepare students for entry-level positions as practical nurses.
+Introduction: The PN program at Kirtland is designed to prepare students for entry-level positions as practical nurses.
 Following successful completion of this program, graduates are eligible to take the licensure exam to practice as a Licensed Practical Nurse (LPN).
 The program is also designed to provide career mobility and a foundation for continued learning by serving as the first year of the associate degree nursing program.
-Programs are offered at both the Central campus in Roscommon and the M-TECSM campus in Gaylord.
-Each class of nursing students is considered a cohort (group) and courses/schedules are assigned.
+Each class of nursing students is considered a cohort (group) and courses/schedules are assigned